mxliu/HFCN_TPAMI/README.md

 Introduction

-We propose a hierarchical fully convolutional network (H-FCN) to automatically identify discriminative local patches and regions in the whole brain sMRI, upon which multi-scale feature representations are then jointly learned and fused to construct hierarchical classification models for AD diagnosis.
+We propose a hierarchical fully convolutional network (HFCN) to automatically identify discriminative local patches and regions in the whole brain sMRI, upon which multi-scale feature representations are then jointly learned and fused to construct hierarchical classification models for AD diagnosis.
+We have two implementation versions: 2) HFCN without prior knowlege (no_prior), and 2) HFCN with prior knowledge (with_prior).

 Prerequisites